apexu06/english-portfolio/src/markdown/introduction.md

+---
+title: 'Portfolio Introduction'
+date: '04.04.2024'
+categories: ['Comments']
+description: 'A short introduction to this site.'
+---

 # Introduction

 Welcome to my portfolio website.
 I put a lot of time, effort and (some) tears into this website, so